- Completion of The Pilates Center Intermediate Plus Teacher Training Program

 - Registration Fee: $250 (deposit applied to tuition)

 The Pilates Center Bridge Plus Teacher Training Program is six months long and requires one trip to Boulder, Colorado or a Licensed Teacher Trainer’s studio to complete their final exams.
 Students are encouraged to visit The Pilates Center as often as possible.
 Students should plan to send videos periodically to TPC throughout their program.
-Students should expect to dedicate a minimum of 10 – 12 hours per week to their Internship.
+Students should expect to dedicate a minimum of 10 – 12 hours per week to their Mentorship.
 Graduates of this program receive The Pilates Center Advanced Teacher Training diploma.

 Books/Supplies: $300 *estimate